Below are the combined sailing instructions for both dinghy and cruiser competitors.

 25. Cruiser Conditions of Entry

 25.1.
-For a boat to be eligible to race in the current PzSC Cruiser events a valid entry form must be completed by the owner and the entry form to have been received by the Hon.
-Secretary (Cruis ers) prior to the scheduled race or series of races that the boat wishes to enter.
+For a boat to be eligible to race in the current PzSC cruiser events a valid entry form must be completed by the owner and the entry form to have been received by the Hon.
+Sailing Secretary (cruisers) prior to the scheduled race or series of races that the boat wishes to enter.

 25.2.
-Boats shall be equipped with a VHF radio capable of receiving Channel M1.
+Boats shall be equipped with a VHF radio capable of receiving Channel M1, (Channel 37)

 25.4.
 For all races (except self-timed races) competitors shall ensure that the name of the boat, sail number and number of persons on board is entered on the correct race entry sheet at the race desk.
 Any competitor not complying with this procedure is liable to disqualification without a hearing.
 This adds to RRS 63.1.

-25.5 Cruisers are permitted to use automatic steering when sailing single handed.
+25.5.
+Cruisers are permitted to use automatic steering.

 26. Start Times

-start time is that published in the club handbook with the second start 10 minutes later
+26.1.
+If there are scheduled two separate cruiser fleet start signals/times the first start time is that published in the Club Handbook with the second start 15 minutes later (see SI 5)(Table 1)

 27. Course Setting

 27.6.
-Mount and Ryeman shall not be used as the first mark of a course, except for pursuit
+Mount and Ryeman marks shall not be used as the first mark of a course, except for pursuit races.

 27.7.
 The positions of race marks are listed in Appendix B.